Bacteria and viruses can cause many common infections. But what are the differences between these two kinds of infectious organisms?

 There’s a long-held belief that green mucus indicates a bacterial infection that requires antibiotics.
 In fact, green mucus is actually caused by substances released by your immune cells in response to a foreign invader.

-You can have green mucus due to many things, including viruses, bacteria, or even seasonal allergies.
+You can have green mucus due to many things, including:

 When you experience symptoms such as nausea, diarrhea, or abdominal cramps, you likely have a stomach bug.
 But is it due to a viral or bacterial infection?